 Under The Hood

-The 5-Series is available with three gasoline-burning engines and a single diesel unit.
+The 5-Series is available with three gasoline-burning engines, a turbodiesel unit and a hybrid powertrain.

 The entry-level 528i is equipped with a turbocharged 2.0-liter four-cylinder mill that makes 240 horsepower and 260 lb-ft. of torque.
 Only available with an eight-speed automatic transmission, it returns 23 mpg on the city and 34 mpg on the highway, making the 528i the most fuel-efficient 5-Series ever offered in North America.